Anas8e/printf/README.md

 create a buffer of size 1024 to reduce the number of calls to write

 ### 5. Handle more and more formats
 - S : converts input into string

+### 6. Handle other formats
+- p : prints address

+### 7. Handle Flags
+- \+ : adds a \+ in front of signed positive integers
+- space : adds space in front of integers
+- \# : adds a 0 in front of octal conversions that don't begin with one